864649213/A-FIB/README.md

 ### Algorismia (2018 Q2) project

-Text similarity calculationg with Jaccard and shingling
+Text similarity calculation with Jaccard and shingling